-Predictions on the number of connected devices
+Predictions on the number of connected devices – a changing picture

 It makes it look as if the Internet of Things is still nowhere.
 Make no mistake though: it is already bigger than many believe and used in far more applications than those which are typically mentioned in mainstream media.

 At the same time it is true that the increase of connected devices is staggering and accelerating.
-As we wrote the first edition of this Internet of Things guide, approximately each single hour a million new connections are made and there are about 5 to 6 billion different items connected to the Internet.
-By 2020, Cisco expects there will be 20 billion devices in the IoT.
-Estimations for 2030 go up to a whopping 50 billion devices and some predictions were even more bullish, stating that by 2025 there will be up to 100 billion devices.
+As we wrote the first edition of this Internet of Things guide, approximately each single hour a million new connections were made and there were about 5 to 6 billion different items connected to the Internet.
+By 2020, Cisco expected there would be 20 billion devices in the Internet of Things.
+Estimations for 2030 went up to a whopping 50 billion devices and some predictions were even more bullish, stating that by 2025 there will be up to 100 billion devices.

 When we first wrote this overview Gartner estimated that by 2020 we would live in a world with over 26 billion connected devices.
 As the image below indicates Cisco back then predicted that 37 billion intelligent things would be connected to the Internet by 2020 (earlier the company talked about 50 billion) and some even went over 200 billion.
-The latest updates (end 2016) forecast anywhere between 20 and 30 billion connected (IoT-enabled) devices in 2020.
+At the end of 2016 forecasts ranged anywhere between 20 and 30 billion connected (IoT-enabled) devices in 2020.

 According to Juniper Research (data end 2016), the number of connected IoT devices, sensors and actuators will reach over 46 billion in 2021.